ninjabit/django-flexible-plans/docs/code.rst

 Plan Models
 =========================

-The Plan Model is a concrete, swappable subclass of the abstract BasePlan.
+There is the abstract BasePlan which leverages all the necessary functionalities around the Plan definition and flow.
+There is a concrete, swappable, Plan implementation to provide with a ready to use model.

 * BasePlan
 * Plan

 .. automodule:: flexible_plans.models.plans
     :members:

 Feature Models